AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
->If a user is added to multiple groups and if one of those groups has restrictions, the restrictions will apply to the user.
+>If a user is added to multiple groups and if one of those groups has restrictions, the restrictions apply to the user.

-Based on the configuration, the download workflow remains constant for stand-alone assets, multiple assets, folders containing assets, licensed or unlicensed assets, and downloading assets using share link.
+Based on the configuration, the download workflow remains constant for stand-alone assets, multiple assets, folders that contain assets, licensed or unlicensed assets, and the download of assets using share link.

 The following matrix defines if a user would have access to the renditions depending on the [download configurations](#configure-download):